 As you improve your Shopify speed test result, you will unlock conversion rate and organic traffic growth, exceptional user experience and satisfaction.

-In this guide, we compiled over 10 actionable tips on how to speed up Shopify website.
-Some solutions can be quick wins and require almost no effort on your part, others include coding and might call for help from professional developers.
+We compiled 9 actionable tips on how to speed up Shopify website as well as bonus technical store speed solutions.
+Some tips can become quick wins and require almost no effort on your part, others include coding and might call for help from professional developers.

 How to speed up your Shopify store?